qw3rtman/jbin/README.md

 You're amazed; everything works as expected!

-You wonder what happens if you copy it to your `$PATH`.
+You wonder what happens if you copy this executable binary to your `$PATH`.

 ```sh
 $ cp Hello /usr/local/bin
 ```

-Trembling with excitement, you slowly type the command that may change your life:
+Trembling with excitement, you slowly type the command that may change your life forever:

 ```sh
 $ Hello
 ```

-Eureka! **Writing executable binaries in the language you're comfortable in is now a reality.
+Eureka! **Writing executable binaries in the language you're comfortable with is now a reality.
 You can finally sleep at night.**

 You can now distribute a cleaner, leaner, and meaner binary executable for your users.